sampsyo/cs6120/content/blog/2019-12-18-heterocl-stream/index.md

 #### Parallel Execution with Threads

 After we assign each module with a timestep, we can start to execute them via threads.
 Before we execute a module with a new thread, we check whether all modules assigned with smaller timesteps are completed.
 In other words, we first check whether all modules assigned with smaller timesteps are fired.
-If not, we schedule the current module to be executed in the future by pushing it into a sorted execution queue.
+If not, we schedule the current module to be executed in the future by pushing it into a sorted execution list.
 Then, if all modules with smaller timesteps are fired, we check whether they are finished.
 If not, we perform thread synchronization (e.g., by using ``thread.join()`` in C++).
-Finally, we need to execute the modules in the execution queue.
-Since the queue is sorted, we do not need to worry about new modules being inserted into the queue.
+Finally, we need to execute the modules in the execution list.
+Since the list is sorted, we do not need to worry about new modules being inserted into the list.

 #### Stream Buffers